-Evidence: A battery of financial questions is included in the 9th grade benchmark from Financial Fitness for Life from the Council on Economic Education.
+A battery of financial questions is included in the 9th grade benchmark from Financial Fitness for Life from the Council on Economic Education.
 Students have the option of taking a Personal and Consumer Finance elective which includes a final exam.
 EverFi's pre- and post-assessments are also used.
+Classroom formative and summative assessments are used in all grades.